When’s the last time you scrubbed your email list?

 For example, look out for duplicate email addresses or duplicate names with different email addresses.
 For Mailchimp list cleaning, there’s an Excel formula to help you identify and remove duplicates.
 It also works for bounces.

 For security reasons (and because you’re spending money unnecessarily), you should also remove spam email addresses.
-You can usually spot these because of strange letter or number combinations.
+You can usually spot these because of a strange letter or number combination.

 Remove people who have unsubscribed, too.
 Again, you don’t want those to count as part of your email marketing service plan.

 And if you have ever bought an email list, which is a bad idea, remove those subscribers, too.
 They’re not exclusive to you and haven’t given you permission, so they’re likely doing nothing for the bottom line.

 Step by Step Guide to Email Scrubbing

 If you want to clean your email list for free, you can do it yourself.
 This works well if you have a relatively small list.

 How to Clean Your Email List in MailChimp

 We’ve already talked about how to find and remove bounced subscribers, using MailChimp as an example.